mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 - ``mongosync`` stores the verifier state in memory, which can result in a significant memory overhead.
-To run verification checks, ``mongosync`` requires 1 GB of memory for every 20 million documents.
+To run verification checks, ``mongosync`` requires approximately 1 GB of memory for every 15 million documents.

 - Verification cannot be resumed.
 If a user stops and then starts ``mongosync`` for any reason, the verification process must start